openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/11/14

+* Jobs submitted by sbatch or srun may not be starting properly for some users, possibly due to authentication issues.
+Investigating.
+Please let me know at jan.mandel@ucdenver.edu if this happens to you, even intermittently.

 ### 2022/11/04

 * The `/storage/singularity/mixtures.sif`container was updated and several packages added.
 The old container is at `/storage/singularity/archive/mixtures-nov2-2022.sif`